globetro/eslint-config-globetro/README.md

 ## Usage
 The config covers rules for ES2015 and React.

-- `npm i --save eslint-config-globetro`
+- `npm i --save-dev eslint-config-globetro`
 - create a `.eslintrc` on the root of your project with the following content:

 ### For node app